stanmaz/BBOalert/README.md

 - copy it to clipboard
 - open BBO session using URL https://www.bridgebase.com/v3/?lang=en
 - press "Import" button

+'Append' button allows to add code to the already imported code.
+This allows to split data in more than one file.
+Eg. separate file for openings and development, the second for overcalls and the third for keyboard shortcuts.

+<b>Only BBOalert native code can be appended, not BSS data.</b> Appending BBOalert native data to the previously imported BSS data is allowed.

 BBOalert records manually alerted calls during the game, To copy the data to the clipboard use "Export" button.
 In the text editor, navigate to the end of the file, and do 'Paste', The records imported from BBO alert will contain a timestamp and the deal number.
 You can retrieve from BBO the deals to review the alerted calls before committing the changes.